sandstreamdev/std/date/README.md

 # toDates

-Converts given array of values into Dates using the Date constructor.
+Converts the given array of values into Dates using the Date constructor.

 ## Type signature